Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

 It starts a domino effect where the farmer has no choice but to cut corners to reduce their costs and overheads.
-This can lead to paying lower than average wages and using unethical farming practices that are cheaper but are more harmful to the environment.
+This can lead to paying lower-than-average wages and using unethical farming practices that are cheaper but are more harmful to the environment.

-In 1962 the International Coffee Agreement (ICA) was created to help regulate the price of coffee.
+To help combat this, in 1962, the International Coffee Agreement (ICA) was created to help regulate the price of coffee.

 Every five years, the conditions of this agreement are reapproved by the International Coffee Organization (the governing body of the ICA).
-A new International Coffee Agreement (ICA) would be granted and continue for another five years.
+A new International Coffee Agreement (ICA) would then be granted and continue for another five years.

 Even though it wasn’t perfect, this agreement helped keep the market in balance and made sure the coffee farmers were not taken advantage of.
 Unfortunately, in 1983 the negotiations between the International Coffee Organization members began to deteriorate, leading to the 1989 coffee crisis.